block-foundation/index-decentralized-applications/README.md

 * [DB3 Network](https://github.com/dbpunk-labs/db3): Decentralized Firebase Firestore Alternative
 * [LF](https://github.com/zerotier/lf): A fully decentralized and fully replicated key/value store.
 This means anyone can operate a node without special permissions and each node is equivalent, with each node storing all the data.
+* [Noms ☠️](https://github.com/attic-labs/noms): A versioned, forkable, and syncable decentralized database, conceptually inspired by the Git version control system.
+Currently, no active work is happening on this project.

 ---